Looking for work in Ashfield

 The courses take place in person at the Summit Centre in Kirkby in Ashfield, are one day a week and will take around 2 to 5 weeks to complete.

-- Introduction to Copywriting - starts 6 July 2023
+- Introduction to Graphic Design - starts 11 January 2024

 More information about how to enrol on the course is available on the University's website:

 - website: Enterprising Ashfield - Nottingham Trent University